Lo-X/phintuitive/readme.md

 [![PhIntuitive](http://loicboutter.fr/images/portfolio/preview_phintuitive.png)](http://www.loicboutter.fr/projet-phintuitive)

 PhIntuitive is a php framework for fast websites development.
 It uses the MVC design with simple ORM Models, useful helpers and components.
-With PhIntuitive, you do not need to be an high skilled programmer to produce flexible and efective code !
+With PhIntuitive, you do not need to be an high skilled programmer to produce flexible and effective code !

 Links
 ------